jgm/gitit/README.markdown

 - `maxUploadSize` (in bytes) sets a limit to the size of file uploads.

 - `portNumber` is the number of the port on which the wiki will be served.

-- `passwordSalt` is used to hash the passwords in the user database;
-  you should change this to something unique if you use gitit in a production setting.

 - `debugMode` is either `True` or `False`.
 If it is `True`, debug information will be printed to the console when gitit is running.